jakelever/swc-machine-learning-short/_episodes/07-loop.md

 4. dragon
 5. qwerty

-These are real common password, though not exactly the top five (source: [SplashData](http://splashdata.blogspot.ca).)
+These are real common passwords, though not exactly the top five (source: [SplashData](http://splashdata.blogspot.ca).)

 Can you write a loop that will try each of them to decrypt the email?